oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/la-dashboard-creation/dashboard.md

-# Building dashboards in Logging Analytics with the data ingested by Management Agents
+# Building dashboards in Logging Analytics with the data ingested by Management Agent

 ## Introduction